780-962-7634 ext. 114

 780-962-7634 ext.
 170

 Kerri joined the Cultural Services team in October 2001 as the ticket centre clerk and was promoted to her current position in August 2002.
-Kerri coordinates the marketing, publicity and artist hospitality for Horizon Stage, works with the Horizon Stagelighter Board, organizes vendors for the Canada Day Celebration and provides backup at the City Hall Ticket Centre.
-A graduate of the Arts Administration Program at Grant MacEwan Community College and the Radio and Television Arts Program at the Northern Alberta Institute of Technology, Kerri spent three years at Theatre Network before finding her perfect job in Spruce Grove.
-She has been working and volunteering in and around the Edmonton theatre and arts community since the early 1990s.
-She currently volunteers as a Brownie leader, Fringe multimedia team leader, and fundraising committee member at her daughter's school.
+Kerri coordinates the marketing, publicity and artist hospitality for Horizon Stage, provides backup at the City Hall Ticket Centre, and coordinates vendors and exhibitors for Spruce Grove's Canada Day Celebration.
+A graduate of the Arts and Cultural Management Program at Grant MacEwan and the Radio and Television Arts Program at N.A.I.T.
+Kerri spent three years working at Theatre Network before finding her perfect job in Spruce Grove.
+She has been working and volunteering in and around the Edmonton theatre community since the early 1990s.
+She currently volunteers as a Spark, Brownie, and Pathfinder leader with Girl Guides and as a multimedia team leader for the Edmonton Fringe.

 David got his start in theatre while volunteering for the Horizon Stage Tech Team before moving to Red Deer where he trained at the Red Deer College Arts Centre.
 After completing two years of theatre production, he went on to graduate with a Bachelor of Applied Motion Picture Arts.
 After his time in Red Deer, David returned to Horizon Stage to fill the role of theatre technician for five years.
-He is currently studying Arts and Cultural Management at MacEwan University, making his transition to ticket centre administrator the perfect fit.
-However, David has not left the technical world behind him, as he will be designing the lighting for Glengarry Glen Ross at the Walterdale Theatre in April 2016.
+David then completed the Arts and Cultural Management program at MacEwan University in Spring 2017, making his transition to cultural services administrator the perfect fit.
+Currently, David is enrolled in the Events Management program at NAIT.

 Morris grew up in central British Columbia.
 He graduated from Keyano College in Fort McMurray with a diploma in Technical Theatre.
 Before moving to Edmonton, Morris worked with several dance companies, and that experience serves him well when working with our many dance schools at Horizon Stage.
 Morris worked locally with both the Citadel Theatre and Christie Lites in Edmonton before joining the team at Horizon Stage in early 2013.

 Glenda's involvement in theatre began in September 2006.
 As a volunteer with the Horizon Stagelighters, she became familiar with all aspects of the various positions.
-Her passion for what the Stagelighters provide to Horizon Stage led Glenda to accept the staff role of house manager in September 2010.
+Her passion for what the Stagelighters provide to Horizon Stage led Glenda to accept the staff role of House Manager in 2010.
 In this role, she continues to work with an amazing group of volunteers and believes they are an integral part to ensuring all patrons have a great experience each time they attend a performance.

-Brendan graduated from the University of Alberta BFA Technical Production program in 2004.
-He has worked for several theatres in Edmonton and the surrounding area, as well as production managing for Northern Light Theatre, Workshop West Theatre, and ATCO Energy Theatre.
-Brendan has also toured across Canada as a Stage Manager for The Old Trout Puppet Workshop, and as a technician for Draft 6 Productions.
-Brendan has taught Introduction to Technical Practices, Scenic Carpentry, and Stage Carpentry at the University of Alberta and he is currently completing an MA in Drama.
+Brendan graduated from the University of Alberta with a BFA in Technical Production (2004), and an MA in Drama (2017) with a focus on Quebecois director Robert Lepage’s Mise-en-scène.
+In addition to production managing for Northern Light Theatre (2005-2008), Workshop West Theatre (2007-2008), and ATCO Energy Theatre (2007-2014), he has freelanced for several theatres in Edmonton and the surrounding area, as well as being Head Carpenter for Jason Carter’s “World of Boo” exhibit at the Edmonton Art Gallery (2014), and frequently working as a Technical Improviser for Rapid Fire Theatre (2012-).
+Brendan has also toured across Canada - as a Technician for Draft 6 Productions (2005), as a Stage Manager for The Old Trout Puppet Workshop (2010), and Clunk Puppet Lab (2012).
+Brendan has taught Introduction to Technical Practices, Scenic Carpentry, and Stage Carpentry at the University of Alberta.